 German language exchange

 Tandem language learning is a fun way of learning a language: this is when two partners who want to learn each other’s native language get together.
 They meet regularly and take it in turns to practice each other’s language.
 They decide which subjects to discuss.
 Or they go for walks, play cards or cycle together.
-Three language tandem partners describe their experiences.
+Learn more about german for university and everyday life.

 How can I find a language tandem partner?